Cuba joins the race for vaccine against the coronavirus | DW | 19.08.2020

-Cuba has a lot of experience in research on vaccines.
+Cuba has a lot of experience in vaccine research.
 The Caribbean island is currently working on one against the novel coronavirus while Russia is planning to have its own vaccine produced in Cuba.

-For a long time, Cuba had been quite efficient in handling the pandemic.
-For the past couple of days, though, the Caribbean island has been reporting a rising number of people infected by the novel coronavirus.
+Up until recently, Cuba had handled the pandemic quite efficiently.
+However, over the past couple days, the Caribbean island has reported a rising number of people infected by the novel coronavirus.

 This is why last week the government imposed a fresh lockdown for Havana.
 Restaurants and bars were closed again.
 Public transport ground to a halt and beaches were cordoned off.
 People believe that only an efficient vaccine against SARS-CoV-2 can bring long-term relief.

-Cuban epidemiologist Francisco Duran announced on Tuesday that his country was working on such a vaccine.
+The head of epidemiology at Cuba's public health ministry, Francisco Duran, announced on Tuesday that his country was working on such a vaccine.
 "Finding an efficient vaccine to fight COVID-19 is a top priority for our science and innovation system," he said.

+"In the face of the pandemic, we now have two priorities — to develop enough capacities for quick mass testing so as to be able to analyze the spread of the virus and develop specific vaccines to fight the disease in our country," said Rolando Perez, director of science and innovation at Cuban biotech firm BioCubaFarma.
+He didn't provide any details.
-The president of Cuban biotech firm BioCubaFarma,

-Eduardo Martinez, added on Twitter that "a look at the nation's Finlay Institute showed how much progress could be made in this field in a very short time."
+The president of BioCubaFarma, Eduardo Martinez, added on Twitter that "a look at the nation's Finlay Institute showed how much progress could be made in this field in a very short time."
 The Finlay Institute is a state-run science center in Havana dedicated to research on and the production of vaccines.
-At the center of molecular immunology as well as of genetic engineering and biotechnology (CIGB), Cuban scientists are currently working on four potential vaccines, with testing already in an advanced phase, state media report.

-"In the face of the pandemic, we now have two priorities — to develop enough capacities for quick mass testing so as to be able to analyze the spread of the virus and develop specific vaccines to fight the disease in our country," said Rolando Perez, director of Science and Innovation at BioCubaFarma.
-He didn't provide any details.

 Cuban scientists are confident their nation can play a big role in finding and producing a vaccine against SARS-CoV-2

-According to the director of Biomedical Research at CIGB, Gerardo Guillen, Cuban research is focused "on developing vaccines using virus-resembling particles that are potentially able to activate and strengthen people's immune system."

-"Cuba produces almost 80% of the vaccines used within the national immunization program — there's the Finlay Institute plus a big technology and innovation sector we can fall back on," said the director for Cuba of the Pan American Health Organization (PAHO), Jose Moya, himself a Chilean.
+"Cuba produces almost 80% of the vaccines used within the national immunization program — there's the Finlay Institute plus a big technology and innovation sector we can fall back on," said the director for Cuba of the Pan American Health Organization (PAHO), Jose Moya.

+At CIGB, a center for molecular immunology and genetic engineering and biotechnology, Cuban scientists are currently working on four potential vaccines, with testing already in an advanced phase, state media report.

+According to the director of biomedical research at CIGB, Gerardo Guillen, Cuban research is focused "on developing vaccines using virus-resembling particles that are potentially able to activate and strengthen people's immune system."
+Such vaccines, which are usually administered after infection, are known as therapeutic vaccines.

-Media reports suggest that Cuba is among the group of nations that would be capable of jointly producing the Sputnik V vaccines developed by Russian scientists.
-The announcement of the vaccine last week made a splash worldwide but has also drawn criticism as crucial phase-three clinical testing was skipped.
+Media reports suggest that Cuba is among the group of nations that would be capable of jointly producing the coronavirus vaccine developed by Russian scientists, named Sputnik V. The announcement of the vaccine last week made a splash worldwide but has also drawn criticism as crucial phase III clinical testing was skipped.
 Cuba is not expected to risk the same, known as it is for strictly adhering to WHO regulations.

 "Cuba has excellent abilities to produce vaccines," said the director of the state-owned Russian Direct Investment Fund (RDIF), Kirill Dmitriev.
 "We believe that Cuba can become one of the world's most important centers for the production of vaccines."